-- While some of our class-averages represented bad particles, the rest should be very nice averages we can use to generate an initial model, we just need to extract them: - Open the file browser (top icon on the right side of the project manager. - browse to r2db_01, and double click on classes_00.hdf - Middle-click on the new window showing the class-averages to bring up the control panel. - In the control panel press the Sets button under the histogram plot, then also select the Sets tab (next to Main). - If you completed the optional step 8, you will see one set shown: evalptcl.
-If not, you will see an empty list.
-We need to make another set for our good class-averages.
-Press the New button and type good in the box that appears.
+- Open the the stack in a multi image display window as above. - Middle-click on the window showing the class-averages to bring up the control panel. - In the control panel press the Sets button under the histogram plot, then also select the Sets tab (next to Main). - Press the New button and type good in the box that appears.
 You should now have a green (or blue) colored set with this title.
-Click on the colored word good to make it active. - Now single-click on class-averages you think are good.
+Click on the colored word good to make it active. - Now single-click on each image you wish to extract.
 You will see a colored mark appear.
-Click a second time if you change your mind and wish to exclude the average. - Once you have marked 15 or 20 good averages, press the Save button in the lower right corner of the control panel (not the one in the upper right).
-This will save the particles in the highlighted class to a specified file.
-Name the file good_classes.hdf - · You can now close the browser.
+Click a second time if you change your mind and wish to exclude the image. - When done, press the Save button in the lower right corner of the control panel (not the one in the upper right).
+This will save the selected images in the highlighted category to a specified file.

-10. (~10 min) Making an initial model
+10. (~10 - 30 min) Making an initial model

 There is a lot of controversy in the cryoEM community on this point.
 Some people feel that initial model generation is the most critical step in refinement, and that you need to use difficult and time-consuming experimental methods to get an initial model before you can proceed.
 We have shown that the simple approach used in EMAN2 can give a completely reliable initial model with no additional experiments required in the vast majority of cases.
-However, there are a few important caveats here:

 - Despite all of the caveats and descriptions, the actual initial model generation program is quite easy to use.
-Just select: Initial Model→Make Initial Model - This program is effectively a Monte-carlo.
-That is, it begins with N random starting models then refines each against the user-provided class-averages.
-At the end, it sorts the results based on how well they agree with the inputs.
-In most cases ~20 tries is sufficient to get a good starting model, but sometimes you get unlucky or have a particularly tricky structure, and may need additional attempts. - Since we are under time constraints at the workshop, I suggest starting with 12 tries, then if you don't get a good one, run another 12.
-If you have a little more time, or more than 4 cores, you might want to start with 40 or 50 to make it more likely you will get a good result on your first try. - Input = good_classes.hdf, sym = D2, iterations = 12, tries = 12, randorient checked - parallel= "thread:4" (again, replace 4 with the actual number of cores on your machine) - Use the default values for the other options, and Launch
+Just select: Initial Model→Make Initial Model - Input = good_classes.hdf, sym = D2, iterations = 12, tries = 12, - randorient unchecked, shrink = 3 (if there are problems you can try shrink=2) - Since we are under time constraints at the workshop, I suggest starting with 8 or 12 tries, then if you don't get a good one, run another 12.
+If you have a little more time, or more than 4 cores, you might want to start with 20 or 30 to make it more likely you will get a good result on your first try. - parallel= thread:4 (again, replace 4 with the actual number of cores on your machine) - Use the default values for the other options, and Launch

-For high symmetry objects like virus particles, there is another program e2initialmodel_hisym.py which does a better job on high symmetry objects.
+For high symmetry objects like virus particles, there is another program e2initialmodel_hisym.py which does a good job for most high symmetry objects.
 This program is best run with just a few (3-5) class-averages, and with heavy downsampling.

 There is also an experimental new initial model generator in examples/ called initmodel_sgd.py.
-This program uses stochastic methods so is best run with a fairly large number of class averages (or even raw particles).
-In many cases it performs exceptionally well with the provided default parameters, but not always.
+This program uses stochastic methods, so is best run with a fairly large number of class averages (or even raw particles).
+In many cases it performs well with the provided default parameters, but not always.